Suzie Toot

 Benjamin Shaevitz (born April 5, 2000), known professionally as Suzie Toot, is an American drag performer who participated in the seventeenth season of RuPaul's Drag Race.

 Early life and education

-Shaevitz was born in Fort Lauderdale, Florida to an Irish Catholic mother named Susan and a Russian Jewish father, and was raised Jewish in Wellington, Florida.
+Shaevitz was born in Long Island, New York to an Irish Catholic mother named Susan and a Russian Jewish father, and was raised Jewish in Wellington, Florida.
 He attended a Hebrew school and Jewish sleepaway camp in the Pocono Mountains in his youth.

+Alcoholism runs in his family and deeply affected his childhood.
 His first stage performance was at the age of 8, when he was cast as a part of the ensemble in a summer camp production of Fiddler on the Roof.
-Shaevitz was inspired to pursue drag on Halloween after studying Ruby Keeler, Eleanor Powell, Varla Jean Merman, and Charles Busch.
+Shaevitz was inspired to pursue drag after studying Ruby Keeler, Eleanor Powell, Varla Jean Merman, and Charles Busch.
+He wore dresses and cross-dressed as a teenager.
 He went to Palm Beach Central High School and played Pugsley Addams in The Addams Family.
-He has been performing since the age of 8 and is a trained tap dancer.

-Shaevitz has a Bachelor of Fine Arts in musical theatre.
+He began tap dancing in high school for a Mary Poppins musical.
+Shaevitz studied musical theater in college but dropped out.